-This can help explain why 73 percent of students feel they have been bullied in their lifetime, and why 44 percent say it's happened in the last 30 days.
+Even in 2022, bullying is still a problem for most people.
+73 percent of students feel they have been bullied in their lifetime, and 44 percent say it's happened in the last 30 days.

 Cyberbullying is a real problem in today's society.
 Consider that:

-- In Australia, around one in ten adults admit to having been victims of cyberbullying.
+- In Australia, around ten percent of adults admit to having been victims of cyberbullying.
 [The Sunday Morning Herald]

 - In the U.S., 40 percent of adults have personally experienced some form of online harassment, and 75 percent of adults have seen cyberbullying occurring around them.
 [Pew Research Center]

 These numbers are troubling.
-They show that cyberbullying is not only pervasive, but that it doesn't go away as we get older.
+They show that cyberbullying is pervasive and doesn't go away as we get older.

 More Cyberbullying Statistics Everyone Should Know

-At this point, it should be clear that cyberbullying is a large problem in today's society.
+At this point, it should be clear that cyberbullying is a significant problem in today's society.
 But where does cyberbullying occur?